-Three steps to thrive through the festive period with success, not strife
+Three steps to thriving in the festive period

-It’s nearly Christmas and it would appear that December brings with it an immense sense of potential joy yet also trepidation.
-Before Christmas has even arrived, there are projects to complete, deadlines to meet and things you just want to get off your “to do” list so that you can hopefully have a relaxing break.
-Some sectors see work start to quieten down into the third week of December whilst others see a peak in activity.
+Some sectors see work start to quieten down into the third week of December, whilst others see a peak in activity.
 In either case, motivation can be hit.
-As well as the practical actions required, the thoughts that you may be having around this time of year are key to whether you thrive or fall.
+As well as the practical actions required, the thoughts that you may be having around this time of year are key to whether you thrive or struggle through the holidays.

-1) You must first be aware of your natural thinking patterns and unhelpful habits.
-This requires honesty but what have you got to lose?
+1) Be aware of your natural thinking patterns and unhelpful habits; this requires honesty and patience.

 As you plan how you will do this, ensure that you are conscious of your objective every step of the way – losing sight of this reduces motivation and commitment.